zulip/zulip-mobile/docs/howto/translations.md

 Important general background on providing strings for translation:

-* Never try to concatenate translated strings together, or do other string manipulation on them.
+* Never try to concatenate translated strings together, or do other string manipulation on them, in order to put things together in a sentence.
 Instead, all punctuation, sentence structure, etc., should appear inside the constant message string.
 To interpolate data that can vary, use the placeholder syntax `'Hello, {name}'`.

   This is important because different languages will put things in different orders in a sentence, and use different punctuation and spacing.

+  The only situations where concatenating or interpolating translated strings is appropriate are where the strings aren't meant to be read as part of the same sentence, which usually means they're in separate elements of the UI.
+This is rare; in most situations, separate elements of the UI will either be in separate React elements, or in HTML where we use structured templates to ensure that text data is always correctly encoded as HTML, so either way we won't be concatenating their text directly together.

-  For further discussion, see [general Zulip docs on internationalization][rtd-i18n].
+  For further discussion and examples, see [general Zulip docs on internationalization][rtd-i18n].

 [react-intl-formatmessage]: https://formatjs.io/docs/react-intl/api/#formatmessage